 We sell this beautiful 30 times concentrated paste of Caupuri or Boa Ayahuasca here.
 The Boa or Caupuri ayahuasca is part of Banisteriopsis caapi species but has distinguishing large knots spread all along its stem.
 This paste was made with just clean water and freshly harvested Caupuri ayahuasca.
 When the vine is used fresh the product is superior to using dried vine.
 We slow boil the Caupuri ayahuasca together with local indigenous people for many hours (3 times 8 hours).
 Each time after 8 hours we filter the liquid and then boil down the clear liquid all together until a thick paste remains with is the pure gold of this plant.
-You will love it and you only need 1 gram of this paste where you would normally need 30 grams of vine.
-The paste can be dissolved in water or used as it is.

-Many tribes regard Banisteriopsis caapi asos known as Ayahuasca as a plant of the gods.
+Many tribes regard Banisteriopsis caapi also known as Ayahuasca as a plant of the gods.
 Known as a Master Plant Teacher, this giant woody vines grows in the lush Amazon rainforest of Peru, Ecuador, Colombia and Brazil, with many curious characteristics and properties that has drawn worldwide attention.
 It belongs to the Malpighiaceae family and has been traditionally used by countless South American tribes inhibiting the Amazon for thousands of years.
 Known most commonly for its healing power, this vine is richly steeped in cultural mythology and tradition.
 Although it is revered internationally it is still considered to be a very mysterious plant, though arguably one of the most fascinating and culturally rich plants on earth.

 The vine possesses a rather distinct appearance, with a circular twisting shape that bears many branches and leaves.
 It has been recorded to grow on average of 40 ft in height!
 The leaves of the caapi are opposite, green, oval-shaped, pointed on the end and are smooth.
 The flowers are petite (12-14mm in diameter and 2.5-3mm long) with a white to pinkish color when in full bloom.
 They are indeed a special and rare sight to see.
 Small fan-like seeds are produced that are green in color when fresh and fade to a brown when dried.
 It thrives in humus-rich and moist soil, with lots of water such as in warm tropical environments.